CoSoDocs/Guide/docs/source/accessibility.rst

 **DarkReader Browser Extention**

 | 1.
 Install the DarkReader extenton for `Chrome <https://chrome.google.com/webstore/detail/dark-reader/eimadpbcbfnmbkopoojfekhnkhdbieeh?hl=en-US>`_ or `Firefox <https://addons.mozilla.org/en-US/firefox/addon/darkreader/>`_
 | 2.
-Using Dark Reader's "Light Mode" preset, start by adjusting the settings to +45 brightness, +30 contrast, and +50% sepia and adjust to your liking.
+Using Dark Reader's "Light Mode" preset, start by adjusting the settings to +45 brightness, +30 contrast, and +50% sepia and adjust to your liking. `Click here <https://counter.social/@MrGoat/109246820688691888>`_ for more DarkReader configuration tips from @MrGoat.

 PreCog Reading Mode (Beta)